r0hitm/devavatar-archived/src/content/blog/seeing-the-bigger-picture-why-i-reject-the-notion-of-a-favorite-programming-language.md

 ---
-title: "Seeing the Bigger Picture: Why I Reject the Notion of a Preferred Programming Language"
+title: "Seeing the Bigger Picture: Why I Reject the Notion of a Favorite Programming Language"
-description: "Why the concept of a favorite programming language is flawed"
+description: A language-agnostic approach to programming can unlock many opportunities.
+By applying program design principles and concepts from different languages, developers can craft efficient and elegant solutions.
+It is important to keep in mind that programming languages are tools we can use, and the language choice should match the problem.
 pubDatetime: 2023-06-15T00:00:00.000Z
 tags:
   - review